 Since this is an elaborate process, it doesn’t have to be perfect from the start.

-The most important thing is to get started and get the basics right.
-Then you can keep going deeper as your data reveals more about your guests’ deal preferences and booking patterns.
+The most important thing is to get started with segmentation and get the basics right.
+Then you can keep going deeper as your guest data reveals more about your guests' preferences and booking patterns.

 Your results will be worth the effort.
-As you optimise your guest segmentation in a way that reflects your hotel and guests, you’ll see higher levels of guest satisfaction and ancillary revenue.
+As you optimise your guest segmentation in a way that reflects your hotel and guests, you’ll see higher levels of guest satisfaction and growth in ancillary revenues.

-What is guest segmentation and why does it help with upselling?
+What is hotel guest segmentation and why does it help with upselling?